 For Arts et Métiers, technological innovation is based on close and successful relationships with its academic and industrial partners.
 This is a collaborative strategy that relies on cutting-edge devices.

 Transport, energy, health, housing and production: the scientific activities of Arts et Métiers are devoted to several challenges of the industry of the future, which are addressed by the institution's laboratories.
-"Our strategy is also based on the complementarity of expertise", according to Ivan Iordanoff, Deputy Director General of research and innovation.
+"Our strategy is also based on the complementarity of expertise", according to Ivan Iordanoff, VP research & Innovation.
 In this context, Arts et Métiers forms partnerships with industry and with education and research bodies."

 Close involvement in competitiveness clusters